-CEREC – Same Day Crowns In Fairfax
+CEREC – Same Day Crowns In Fairfax, VA

 In most cases, having a traditional crown placed takes at least two office visits or more.
 Also not to mention the messy impressions and unreliable temporaries are often involved.